Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch07-ClientAPIs/2transpiling/README.md

 1. Open the `package.json` and look at the new entries in the dev dependencies section.
 Close the file.

 1. READ: You may notice a `package-lock.json` file being created.
-This is a new approach to be able to go back to previous versions of your package.json.
-You can ignore this for now, but it could be checked in to your repo in the real-world. (https://docs.npmjs.com/files/package-lock.json)
+This file tracks the different dependencies and versions of packages in your node_modules directory. (https://docs.npmjs.com/files/package-lock.json)

 1. Add a `babel-preset-env` to the dev dependencies.
 Babel uses this to know how to transpile to a specific version.
     ```